Nervosys/Botnix/docs/using/configuration.chapter.md

     Note that `allowlistedLicenses` only applies to unfree licenses unless `allowUnfree` is enabled.
 It is not a generic allowlist for all types of licenses. `blocklistedLicenses` applies to all licenses.

-A complete list of licenses can be found in the file `lib/licenses.nix` of the nixpkgs tree.
+A complete list of licenses can be found in the file `lib/licenses.nix` of the botpkgs tree.

 ## Installing insecure packages {#sec-allow-insecure}